LeeJoonJie/task-manager/UserGuide.md

 ### 3.6 Delete all Tasks

-Click the 'Delete all' button on the Homepage.
+Click the 'Delete all' button on the Home page.

 :exclamation: This action is not reversible.
 Please make sure you want to do this before pressing the button.